estebanbecker/Parallel-computing-UPC/README.md

 }
 ```

-Here the data is not well distributed cause each threads will use data that don't have affinity with it.
+Here the data is not well distributed because each thread will use data
+that don’t have affinity with it.

 ![image](Images/Matrix_vector_unoptimized.png) <span id="fig1"
 label="fig1"></span>

-To optimise the code we can change the BLOCKSIZE of the matrix a.
+To optimize the code, we can change the BLOCKSIZE of the matrix a.
 With
-this distribution all the data of the matrix has affinity to the thread
+this distribution, all the data of the matrix has affinity to the thread
 that will use them.

 ``` objectivec